-- "Act" means the Conservation Authorities Act, R.S.O.
-1990, chapter C.27 - "Authority" means the Niagara Peninsula Conservation Authority - "Board Members" means the appointed members to the Authority by the participating municipalities (Niagara Region, City of Hamilton, Haldimand County) within the watershed. - "Call of the Chair" shall mean the Chairperson of the Niagara Peninsula Conservation Authority will make the decision to have a meeting and will inform the Chief Administrative Officer/Secretary-Treasurer or designate and that person will ensure action if it is necessary. - "Chair" shall mean the Chairperson as elected by the Board Members of the Niagara Peninsula Conservation Authority. - "CAO/Secretary Treasurer" means the Chief Administrative Officer of the Authority which includes the responsibilities of the Secretary Treasurer. - "Clerk" means the Clerk of the NPCA and any other employee of the NPCA delegated to carry out the responsibilities of recording secretary on a temporary basis. - "Fiscal Year" means the period from January 1 through December 31. - "Inaugural Meeting" shall be an annual meeting to complete past year's business; for annual elections and appointments; and to start current year's business. - "Majority" means half of the votes plus one. - "Officer" means a member of the Authority and the CAO/Secretary-Treasurer. - "NPCA" means the "Authority" or the "Niagara Peninsula Conservation Authority". - "Per Diem" means a per diem rate is the rate established that applies to the Chair, Vice-Chair and Board Members for service to the Authority in attendance at Authority Board meetings, Standing Committee meetings, and at such other business functions as may be from time to time requested by the Chair, through the Chief Administrative Officer.
-A per diem will be paid for each separate meeting attended. - "Private Interest" includes the financial or material interests of a member and the financial or material interests of a member of the member's immediate family. - "Staff" shall mean staff members employed at the Niagara Peninsula Conservation Authority. - "Vice-Chair" shall mean the Vice-Chairperson as elected by the Board Members of the Niagara Peninsula Conservation Authority.
+"Act" means the Conservation Authorities Act, R.S.O.
+1990, chapter C.27

+"Authority" means the Niagara Peninsula Conservation Authority

+"Board Members" means the appointed members to the Authority by the participating municipalities (Niagara Region, City of Hamilton, Haldimand County) within the watershed.

+"Call of the Chair" shall mean the Chairperson of the Niagara Peninsula Conservation Authority will make the decision to have a meeting and will inform the Chief Administrative Officer/Secretary-Treasurer or designate and that person will ensure action if it is necessary.

+"Chair" shall mean the Chairperson as elected by the Board Members of the Niagara Peninsula Conservation Authority.

+"CAO/Secretary Treasurer" means the Chief Administrative Officer of the Authority which includes the responsibilities of the Secretary Treasurer.

+"Fiscal Year" means the period from January 1 through December 31.

+"Inaugural Meeting" shall be an annual meeting to complete past year's business; for annual elections and appointments; and to start current year's business.

+"Majority" means half of the votes plus one.

+"Officer" means a member of the Authority and the CAO/Secretary-Treasurer.

+"NPCA" means the "Authority" or the "Niagara Peninsula Conservation Authority".

+"Per Diem" is the daily rate established by the board that applies to the Chair, Vice-Chair and Board Members for service to the Authority in attendance at Authority Board meetings and Standing Committee meetings as previously approved by the board.

+"Private Interest" includes the financial or material interests of a member and the financial or material interests of a member of the member's immediate family.

+"Staff" shall mean staff members employed at the Niagara Peninsula Conservation Authority.

+"Vice-Chair" shall mean the Vice-Chairperson as elected by the Board Members of the Niagara Peninsula Conservation Authority.